-The United Kingdom began the New Year outside the European Union's orbit on Friday after ending a tempestuous 48-year liaison with the European project, its most significant geopolitical shift since the loss of empire.
+The United Kingdom left the European Union's orbit on Thursday, turning its back on a tempestuous 48-year liaison with the European project for an uncertain post-Brexit future in its most significant geopolitical shift since the loss of empire.

 "This is an amazing moment for this country," Prime Minister Boris Johnson, 56, said in his New Year's Eve message.
 "We have our freedom in our hands and it is up to us to make the most of it."